UO-CS461/tiny_vm/README.md

 because it inspected file modification dates to determine which files really needed to be recompiled.
 Before long, though, _Makefile_ scripts became complicated enough that developers wanted more.

-After _make_ established the usefulness of project build tools, dozens of alternatives and extensions were devised.
+Dozens of alternatives and extensions have been devised.
 Some, like _Ant_, are basically language-specific replacements for _make_.
 Others, like _Maven_ and _Gradle_, try to be more complete project management tools, typically with lots of plug-in extensions.
-Some replace _make_, others use build _Makefile_ scripts and then use _make_ for the compilation step.  _CMake_ is an example of the latter, a more sophisticated build tool that is designed particularly for C++ applications (but capable of building C applications as well),
+Some replace _make_, others build _Makefile_ scripts and then use _make_ for the compilation step.  _CMake_ is an example of the latter, a more sophisticated build tool that is designed particularly for C++ applications (but capable of building C applications as well),